Islam and Mormonism

 Islam and Mormonism have been compared to one another since the earliest origins of the latter in the nineteenth century, sometimes by detractors of one or both religions, but also at least once by Joseph Smith, founder of the Latter Day Saint movement, himself.
-Smith was also frequently referred to as "the Modern Muhammad" by several publications of the era, notably in the New York Herald, shortly after his asassination in June 1844.
-This epithet repeated a comparison that had been made from Smith's earliest career, one that was not intended at the time to be complimentary.
+Smith was also frequently referred to as "the Modern Muhammad" by several publications of the era, notably in the New York Herald, shortly after his assassination in June 1844.
+This epithet repeated a comparison that had been made from Smith's earliest career.

 Comparison of the Mormon and Muslim prophets still occurs today, sometimes for derogatory or polemical reasons but also for more scholarly and neutral purposes.
-Although Mormonism and Islam have many similarities, there are also significant differences between the two religions.
+Although Mormonism and Islam bear many striking similarities in theology, practice, history, and ethos, there are also significant differences between the two religions.
 Mormon–Muslim relations have historically been cordial; recent years have seen increasing dialogue between adherents of the two faiths, and cooperation in charitable endeavors.
-In terms of a mainstream Islamic as well as Christian perspective, Mormons are sometimes compared to Ahmadiyya in that they are sometimes not accepted as belonging within mainstream Christianity and Islam, respectively.

-This article compares the teachings of Islam to those of the Church of Jesus Christ of Latter-day Saints (LDS Church), the largest Latter Day Saint denomination today.
-Other, smaller denominations of the Latter Day Saint movement, such as the Community of Christ, Church of Christ (Temple Lot), and the Fundamentalist Church of Jesus Christ of Latter-Day Saints hold significantly different doctrines than those taught by the LDS Church.
-However, important differences remain between Islamic teaching and the doctrines of these other churches, even where they differ with those of the LDS Church.
+Mormons have been compared to the Ahmadi Muslims specifically, with many noting distinct similarities in both groups' doctrine, history, culture, approach to missionary work, and general lack of acceptance from mainstream Christianity and Islam, respectively.